Chaitanya Prasad Majhi

 Chaitanya Prasad Majhi (19 November 1929 - 28 January 2019) is an Indian politician from Odisha.
 He was born in Bangriposi.
 He was Deputy Minister for Petroleum and Chemicals in Indira Gandhi ministry.
 He was the higher education minister in the Biju Patnaik ministry and ST & SC Development & Minorities & Backward Classes Welfare in the Naveen Patnaik Ministry.
-He died in 28 January 2019 in bhubaneswar following brief illness.
+He died on 28 January 2019 in bhubaneswar following brief illness.